devarjya27/PEscan/README.md

 # PEscan
-volatility 3 plugin that sifts through memory dump for suspicious PEs
+a WIP vol3 plugin that looks for suspicious PEs